• Home

 7. Alibi - At another place, elsewhere.

-Explanation: The claim or evidence that someone was in a different location at the time a crime was committed, providing them with an alibi or an alternative explanation.
+Explanation: The claim or evidence that someone was in a different location when a crime was committed, providing them with an alibi or an alternative explanation.

-8. Amicus Curiae - A friend of the court or member of the Bar who is appointed to assist the Court.
+8. Amicus Curiae - A friend of the court or member of the Bar appointed to assist the Court.

 Explanation: An individual or organization who is not directly involved in a case but offers their expertise or opinion to the court to provide additional guidance.

-9. Ante Litem Motam - Before a suit is brought or before controversy arises.
+9. Ante Litem Motam - Before a suit or controversy arises.

 Explanation: Actions or events that occur before a lawsuit is filed or before a dispute arises.